Summary

 Student AT Evaluation

 A student AT evaluation is a necessary precursor to any informed discussion of tools.
-We examine (a) the student’s strengths and challenges in light of (b) the specific set of environments in which (c) we expect the student to engage in certain tasks.
+We examine (a) the student’s strengths and challenges in light of (b) the specific set of environments in which (c) we expect that the student might choose to participate (formerly phrased as, “we expect the student to engage in certain tasks,” which ran counter to the scaffolding of autonomy).
 Only after we have all of that information do we enter the process of vetting tools.
-This is known as a SETT analysis (Student, Environment, Tasks, Tools), which in its most elaborate form is a meeting of the entire IEP team (and then some).
+This analysis is known as SETT or SEPT (Student, Environment, Tasks/Participation, Tools), which in its most elaborate form is a meeting of the entire IEP team (and then some).
 While we have found a full SETT meeting to be valuable in some specific cases, usually we overlap the IEP meeting.
 Subsets of that team address other specific needs as they arise, but with the same SETT-style approach.
 Following this path helps to avoid falling prey to the “tool-first” fallacy, which attempts to select a student to match an existing device (by waxing enthusiastic about the properties of the “golden hammer”).

 ASHA has published an admirable characterization of the desired balance: